mindspore-ai/docs/tutorials/experts/source_en/parallel/sharding_propagation.md

 ### Training the Model and Checking the Sharding Strategies

 Run the command `bash run.sh 8`.
-By setting the context: `save_graphs=True`, the IR graphs in the compilation process are saved.
+By setting the context: `save_graphs=2`, the IR graphs in the compilation process are saved.
 We choose the IRs corresponding to device 0.

 In `step_parallel_begin_xxx.ir`, each computation operator is annotated with a Sharding Strategy: